5 Star Adriatic & Greece 10-Night Cruise

 - Return transfer from port to airport

-- Flight from Rome to Dublin
+- Flight from Athens to Dublin

 - Taxes, charges and 20kg check-in bag per person